mozilla/popcorn-docs/parsers/_posts/2012-12-12-parserXML.md

 The [XML](http://en.wikipedia.org/wiki/XML) parser allows the user to parse XML data that contains popcorn data in order to populate a popcorn instance.

-The user sepcifies the the source of there XML file in a data-timeline-sources attribute on the video object.
+The user sepcifies the the source of there XML file in a [data-timeline-sources](/popcorn-docs/modules/#data-timeline-sources) attribute on the video object.
 When Popcorn is instantiated it will search each video element for a data-timeline-sources attribute and try and parse the sepcified file.

 ## Options ##

-* **data-timeline-sources** - a media element attribute that specifies the source of the file to be parsed
+* **data-timeline-sources** \[String\] - a media element attribute that specifies the source of the file to be parsed

 ## Use Case ##